cseid2001/ssh-honeypot-project/README.md

 ## **Project Overview**

 This project involves deploying and monitoring a medium-interaction SSH honeypot using Cowrie, integrated with a centralized security monitoring and log analysis stack based on Wazuh and the Elastic Stack.
-The goal is to capture and analyze malicious SSH activity in real time, understand attacker behavior, and build a scalable detection and visualization pipeline using modern cybersecurity tools.
+The goal is to capture and analyze malicious SSH activity in real time, understand attacker behavior, and build a system to detect and visualize threats with modern cybersecurity tools.

 ## **Lab Environment**
 The project infrastructure is hosted on a **cloud-based OVH bare metal server** running **Proxmox** as the hypervisor.
 The internal environment includes: